 MSc Petroleum Engineering

-The fieldtrip has two aims.
-(1) To consolidate the classroom-taught concepts of development geology, with an emphasis on the role of outcrop analogues in understanding subsurface reservoirs, and (2) to introduce the different elements of petroleum plays in an active hydrocarbon basin.
+This course aims to consolidate the classroom-taught concepts of development geology, with an emphasis on the role of outcrop analogues in understanding subsurface reservoirs, and to introduce the different elements of petroleum plays in an active hydrocarbon basin.

 The students document outcrops of units that are direct analogues to the reservoir studied several weeks later in the Production Geoscience Group Project (Sherwood Sandstone, Wytch Farm Field, Wessex Basin).

-A visit of at least ten days to a region of active mining, downstream metal and mineral processing and energy development will be arranged for the third and fourth weeks of the summer term.
-The visit is a key component of your degree programme as it provides first-hand experience of all aspects of the extraction industry.
+Students will experience fieldwork-based teaching to understand active mining, downstream metal and mineral processing and energy development.
+The teaching may happen online due to COVID-19 restrictions, and will provide experience of all aspects of the extraction industry.
 It also reinforces the practical application of the theoretical material covered in the first two terms.